hannelita/hannelita.github.io/pages/academic.md

 permalink: "/academic/"
 ---

-I am an MSc student at McGill university under the supervision of Prof. [Zeljko Zilic](http://iml.ece.mcgill.ca/people/professors/zilic/) at the Integrated Microsystems Laboratory.
-I've been trying to convince my lab mates that assertions are not enough to verify circuits, and we've been working towards a Coq implementation for verifying Verilog programs (or a subset of programs).
+I recently completed my graduate studies in computer science at McGill University under the supervision of Prof. [Zeljko Zilic](http://iml.ece.mcgill.ca/people/professors/zilic/) at the Integrated Microsystems Laboratory.
+I tried to convince my lab mates that assertions are not enough to verify circuits, and we've been working towards a Coq implementation for verifying Verilog programs (or a subset of programs).

 When I'm stuck into some arbitrary Coq proof, I usually spend some time in my side projects.
 One of them is thinking about [better interfaces for proof assistants]({{ site.url }}/download/submission-hatra21.pdf), and, more generally, how to make them more accessible to people.